matteodem/graphqlizer/README.md

 ## Further reading

-You can read on following topics to learn more.
+You can read about following topics to learn more.

 * [Relationships - How to handle nested related data](./docs/Relationships.md)
 * [Customizing fields - Changing input / type field definitions](./docs/CustomizingFields.md)